TracyDingforgithub/global_camera_user_guide/3.-sdk-installation/3.1-platforms/a.-windows-installation.md

 {% endtab %}

 {% tab title="b.
 Camera Access by NIViewer" %}
-LIPSedge™ DL / M3 utilizes NIViewer, OpenNI’s signature tool, for examining and assessing the quality of depth, RGB, and point cloud image.
+LIPSedge™ camera utilizes NIViewer, OpenNI’s signature tool, for examining and assessing the quality of depth, RGB, and point cloud image.

 1. From the Start menu, start NIViewer.